-Protecting expensive possessions is a large part of why many homeowners install security systems.
-Adding contact sensors to doors or drawers that house these items allows you to protect your valuables even more closely.
+Securing expensive possessions is a large part of why many homeowners install security systems.
+Adding contact sensors to doors or drawers that house these items allows you to track your valuables even more closely.
 For example, you may not need to know every time your garage door opens when you are home.
 However, you may have a toolbox in the garage with expensive tools.
 A contact sensor in this case can be quite helpful.
 If you grab a tool yourself, you can ignore the alert on your phone.
 If you feel like someone else may be “borrowing” a tool, that alert could be worth investigating.

 Where Should I Start?

 If you already have a home security system installed, you likely already have contact sensors in basic places around the house.
 Adding contact sensors to your existing system can be quite easily done.
 If you do not have a security system, hopefully this post has given you ideas for a future system installation.
-Whether you have any security measures in place or not, feel free to contact us to help you design a system with contact sensors to give you all of the additional protection they can provide.
-We will be happy to help you design a system that not only protects your home and family in the case of a break-in, but also adds safety and convenience by allowing you to track activity throughout your entire home.
+Whether you have any security measures in place or not, feel free to contact us to help you design a system with contact sensors to give you all of the additional security they can provide.
+We will be happy to help you design a system that not only alerts your family in the case of a break-in, but also adds safety and convenience by allowing you to track activity throughout your entire home.